 Unlike Isuzu, Mazda doesn’t offer pared-back ‘traffic controller’ models aimed at fleets on a budget.
-The only model in the line-up available with a cab-chassis is the XT, and only a dual-cab body is on the menu for now.
+The only model in the line-up available with a cab-chassis is the XT and even it includes carpeted floors and alloy wheels.

 As we already know, the third-generation BT-50 is based on the all-new Isuzu D-Max and shares its 3.0-litre turbo-diesel four-cylinder engine.

 It produces 140kW of power and 450Nm of torque and is mated to either a six-speed manual or six-speed automatic transmission.

 Like the D-Max, the BT-50 has a much longer list of safety equipment than before.
 All BT-50 and D-Max models come standard with autonomous emergency braking, blind-spot monitoring, lane-departure warning and rear cross-traffic alert, among other features.

 - 2021 Mazda BT-50 XT single-cab chassis 4×2 auto: $36,550

 - 2021 Mazda BT-50 XT Freestyle cab chassis 4×2 auto: $40,050

 - 2021 Mazda BT-50 XT single-cab chassis 4×4 manual: $41,550

 - 2021 Mazda BT-50 XT single-cab chassis 4×4 auto: $44,050